bryanwweber/bryanwweber.github.io/content/pages/resume.md

 Core Developer & Steering Committee Member, [Cantera Project](https://cantera.org), 2014--Present

-- Developed and automated build of Conda and PyPI packages for the C-extension, downloaded 140,000+ times in 5+ years
+- Developed and automated build of Conda and PyPI packages for the C-extension, downloaded 500,000+ times in 5+ years
 - Maintain SCons-based build system for macOS, Linux, and Windows, supporting GCC, Clang, MSVC, and MinGW compilers
 - Developed and automated build and deployment of the Cantera website to Linode hosting
 - Received \$2.5M grant from NSF to expand Cantera to novel scientific domains and develop sustainable communities
 - Managed the 2020 community survey, receiving over 60 responses and leading to dropping support for Win32
 - Moderate Cantera User's Group, responding to 1,200+ posts over 10+ years
-- Organized and led three training workshops at international conferences with up to 100 paying attendees
+- Organized and led three training workshops at international conferences with up to 100 paying attendees.
+Generated more than $10,000 in revenue for the project.
 - Mentored 2 Google Summer of Code students under the NumFOCUS umbrella, leading to two feature enhancements

 ---